murpholinox/murpholinox.github.io/_posts/2020-11-01-installviewers.md

 We have three ways to install PyMOL.

 1. Install from the source code, follow the [wiki](https://pymolwiki.org/index.php/Linux_Install).
 This is sometimes a pita, sometimes it just works.
 2. Install it with the package manager of your Linux distribution `sudo dnf -y install pymol`.
 The problem with this approach is that the version installed is not the latest and is the 'educational version'.
+Debian-based distros, like Ubuntu, will have an older version than Fedora.
 The good thing is that it just works.
 3. Get a license [here](https://pymol.org/dsc/index.php?ip=license/) and download `pymol` from [here](https://pymol.org/2/).
 After that do:

 ```bash